qmacro/managed-associations-in-cap/flow.md

 }
 ```

 Note that there is no author name information shown, we just get author ID information.
 That's because the author name is one step further on.
-Right now, you can see this query and result as jumping half way across a stream to a stone in the middle, which represents the link entity.
-To get to the other side, you need to take a second jump.
+Right now, we can see this query and result as jumping half way across a stream to a stone in the middle, which represents the link entity.
+To get to the other side, we need to take a second jump.

-You can use the power of OData V4 to make the second jump so that you effectively cover both steps in one go, from `Books` to `Books_Authors` to `Authors`, like this: [http://localhost:4004/z/Authors?$expand=books($expand=book)](http://localhost:4004/z/Books?$expand=authors($expand=author)), which will emit:
+We can use the power of OData V4 to make the second jump so that we effectively cover both steps in one go, from `Books` to `Books_Authors` to `Authors`, like this: [http://localhost:4004/z/Authors?$expand=books($expand=book)](http://localhost:4004/z/Books?$expand=authors($expand=author)), which will emit:

 ```json
 {